jcorporation/mympd-scripts/Misc/README.md

 # Misc

-- Enable Jukebox
+## Enable Jukebox

+Enables the Jukebox mode of myMPD.

-- Play Random Playlist
+## Play Random Playlist

+Replaces the MPD queue with a random playlist.